 Hyde Park, NY Highlights:

-• For Families: Tour the Franklin D. Roosevelt Presidential Library & Museum – Learn about FDR’s legacy at his childhood home and America's first presidential library.
+• For Families: Tour the Franklin D. Roosevelt Presidential Library & Museum – I’ve visited FDR’s childhood home more than once, and every time I come away inspired.
+You’ll walk through the first presidential library and learn about a pivotal time in American history.

-• For Outdoor Enthusiasts: Hike the trails at Hyde Park Trails or Vanderbilt Mansion – Enjoy river views, woodlands, and historic gardens on well-marked trails.
+• For Outdoor Enthusiasts: Hike the trails at Hyde Park Trails or Vanderbilt Mansion – I love these trails for their mix of woods, open river views, and history.
+You’ll pass through gardens and shaded paths that feel both relaxing and rich with stories.

-• For Kids: Visit the Eleanor Roosevelt National Historic Site (Val-Kill) – Learn about Eleanor’s inspiring life with accessible trails and interactive exhibits.
+• For Kids: Visit the Eleanor Roosevelt National Historic Site (Val-Kill) – I’ve walked these trails and explored the house where Eleanor made such an impact.
+You’ll find it’s interactive and approachable for younger visitors, too.

 Best Time to Visit Hyde Park, NY